Save the Date for the 30th Anniversary

 Proceeds from the AWA help fund the programs of YWCA, including the Weaver Domestic Violence Center, the largest provider of domestic violence services in the state.
 To learn more about sponsorship opportunities, email our Sr. Director of Marketing & Development, Shannon Lapsley.

-Thank you to our 2020 Academy for Women of Achievement Sponsors for their generous support!
+Thank you to our 2021 Academy for Women of Achievement Sponsors and their generous support!